Salesforce buying Tableau Software in $15.7B all-stock deal

 The deal, which was approved by both companies' boards, is expected to close during Salesforce's fiscal third quarter.

+It's the biggest acquisition by Salesforce since it bought MuleSoft for $6.5 billion in March 2018.

-Shares of Tableau Software Inc. jumped 34.2% before the market opened Monday.
+Shares of Tableau Software Inc. jumped 34.1% in morning trading on Monday.
 Salesforce's fell 4.5%.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.